KrailOrg/krail/docs/userguide/userguide-form.rst

 - a ``FormConfiguration`` is specified in using either the Direct or Annotation method of creating a ``Sitemap`` entry,
 - the view for that ``Sitemap`` entry must be ``Form.class``

-When the ``Form`` is constructed, the configuration is also applied, and the ``FormBuilder`` selects a ``FormTypeBuilder``, from parameters specified in the  ``FormConfiguration`` to do the actual construction of the form.
+When the ``Form`` is constructed, the configuration is also applied.

+The ``FormBuilder`` then selects a ``FormTypeBuilder``, from parameters specified in the  ``FormConfiguration`` to actually construct the form.

-Form types currently include "Simple" and "Master-Detail"
+Krail currently only provides a "Simple" type

 The ``FormTypeBuilder`` uses the ``FormConfiguration`` to build the form as required - it may construct the UI and bind properties to them, or map existing UI components to those properties.

+``FormSupport`` provides the mappings of data types to presentation Fields, along with data converters.
+These mappings are defined in Guice and can therefore be easily extended or overruled.

 The binding is carried out by ``KrailBeanValidationBinder``, which also takes care of integrating JSR303 validation and I18N.